 Some of Garcia’s familiarity can be credited to a caricature of Andy Garcia, the restaurant’s owner.
 That caricature depicts a sombrero wearing Andy with a cherubic smile holding a plateful of tacos on one hand and a towel on the other.
 It is prevalent throughout his restaurants; you can find it on colorful paintings, the menus and even on napkins.
 Every one of the seven restaurants is brightly and festively decorated with an ambiance tailored to the specific neighborhood it is serving.
 One of the many things that makes Garcia’s so popular is its breakfast at any time option.
 Likely because of political correctness, the menu no longer includes a separate section called “Gringo Breakfast” which listed entrees without chile.

-Make that “chili” or at least that’s the way it’s spelled on the menu.
+Make that “chili” or at least that’s the way it’s spelled on the menu (though it’s also spelled “chile” on that same menu).
 It’s one of several menu malapropisms the purist in me finds hard to accept as cutesy.
 Other liberties taken on the menu include the spelling “Karnitas” and the listing of fajitas under the New Mexican food (fajitas originated in Texas).
 Yeah, I know.
 What do I want–good grammar or good taste?
 Obviously there’s nothing as important as great tasting New Mexican food and that’s where Garcia’s has won over legions of fans.
-If my visit with Nader is any indication, you may soon count me among them.
+If my my most recent visits are any indication, I’m becoming a convert.

 20 October 2007 (Juan Tabo location): Modern technology has made possible the desalinization of ocean water.
 It shouldn’t be that difficult to desalinate chips (or to find vendors who proffer chips that aren’t quite so salty).
 Unfortunately, the chips at Garcia’s are almost too salty to enjoy.
 That’s entirely too bad considering they’re served with an excellent, rich red salsa with the piquant bite purists crave.
 With better chips, it’s a two bowl minimum pre-meal salsa.